 Survey design is stratified by depth band and sector (Depth bands are 0-20, 20-40, 40+).
 Station positions are fixed.
-There are 101 core fishing and hydrographic stations distributed around the Irish Sea, Bristol Channel and Celtic Sea between 50 and 55°N and between the English, Welsh and Irish coasts.
+There are 101 core fishing and hydrographic stations distributed around the Irish Sea, Bristol Channel and Celtic Sea between 50 to 55 deg.
+N and between the English, Welsh and Irish coasts.